bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/iSeq_QC_normalization.md

 ### 1.2 Procedure

-- [ ] Using a strip tube and careful pipetting, transfer 1 µL from each sample library into a strip tube
+- [ ] Using a strip tube and careful pipetting, transfer 1 µL from each sample library into a strip tube. **Alternatively: use the OT2 BlindPool.py script found in the OT2_scripts directory.**
 - [ ] Combine the individual wells of the strip tube into a single microcentrifuge tube
 - [ ] Measure concentration of pool using Qubit dsDNA kit
 - [ ] Mix 2 µL tapestation sample buffer with 2 µL of pool